 Traditional VA Loans Are a Great Value

 Our heroes in the armed services face many challenges when returning to civilian life here in Oregon, but qualifying for a home loan doesn’t have to be one of them.
-This is because eligible veterans and members of the armed services qualify for Veterans Association (VA) Loans.
+This is because eligible veterans and members of the armed services qualify for Veteran’s Administration (VA) Loans.

 VA Loans can be used for the purchase or refinance of a home, and are available in 10, 15, 20, 25, or 30-year terms.

 Unlike most conventional mortgages, VA Loans require no money down.
-Plus, their credit requirements are relatively lenient.
-Because of these factors, veterans who may have had poor credit issues in the past can still make the dream of homeownership a reality, and they can do so with little out-of-pocket cost.
+Plus, their credit requirements are typically more lenient.
+Because of these factors, veterans who may have had poor credit issues in the past can still make the dream of homeownership a reality, and potentially with minimal out-of-pocket cost.

 For Oregon Veterans, ORVET* Loans May Be an Even Better Option